 - One CSA share basket is included in the cost of tuition, which means your family will get a basket of fresh product they helped grow each week during harvest!
 If you don’t want to help grow the CSA basket, but wish to get a weekly basket of fresh produce grown here on the farm, click here to order a CSA share. or get more information about what is included in the weekly baskets.

 - Participants must also complete a registration form and will be asked to complete a liability waiver.

-If you are interested in helping on a limited basis, watch facebook and our calendar for our volunteer opportunities!
+If you are interested in helping on a limited basis and don’t want to sign up for Farm School, watch facebook and our calendar for our volunteer opportunities!

 During the summer we will have weekly pickups of CSA baskets, and generally work 1-2 hours on those days preparing the baskets and working around the farm.
 Families are generally welcome to come other times during the week and work if they want to as well.
 Other class times and specific topics will be announced as the year gets going.
 There will be some processing days as well for families that want to learn to freeze or can some of the produce from the garden and, these will be longer sessions.